SultanKhanfar/sultankhanfar.com/content/projects/ScienceAward.md

 showInProjects: true
 ---

-Awarded annually by the science department to a student demonstrates exceptional dedication and performance in the natural sciences.
+Awarded annually by the science department to a student that demonstrates exceptional dedication and performance in the natural sciences.